fair-transformer-gan/fair-transformer-gan.github.io/index.md

 docker run -p 8888:8888 <docker image name>
 ```
 4. Copy the http jupyter notebook link into browser
-5. Can continue running the following "Getting Started" code to train model and generate data.
-Can also browse to the example python notebook from the Git repo.
+5. Continue running the following "Getting Started" code to train model and generate data.
+You can also browse to the example python notebook from the Git repo.
 6. After generating the bias-mitigated data or models, don't forget to save your data to your local machine.
+You can also download via the Jupyter notebook interface.
 ```
 docker cp my_container:/path/to/*.npy /path/to/local/dir
 ```
-or download via jupyter notebook.

 7. Once stop your container, don't forget to remove the image and container if no longer in use.
 ```